e1900299/appdev/README.md

 	.
 We should list all the files of this application at here with short descriptions.
 	.
 Example:
 	 _ List of files :
 		README.md	    this filed.
 		screen.c	    contains screen manipulation functions
 		screen.h	    contains constant definitions and function declarations of screen.c
 		comm.c		    contains the code to post and respond to a speccific php server or website
 		comm.h		    contains constant definitions and function declerations at comm.c
 		makefile	    contains the shorter version for the gcc and others command such ass rm and tar
 		testcurl.c	    contains the code which can send information to specidic php page
 		testscreen.c	contains a lot of animations and fuction that we can play and manipulate it alongside with screen.c

-		...
+		appdev.php      contains the code to read and write the post data from the main.c and make the putty file to store data. main.c          contains necessary code to run and test the function in sound.c. sound.h         contains constant definitions and function declarations of sound.c. sound.c         contains functions that read .wav file.

 5. Copyright
 	This application follows GPLv2 copyright.